AJWest22/MS4/README.md

 There are a couple of bugs on this site:

 1. The first is on the blog model, a superuser cannot upload an image to the blog post using the form field for images.
 Instead to upload an image to a blog post, they have to upload it in the database.
 I'm not sure why this is, and its something I want to have a play with and correct in time.
 I believe the issue lies in the widget 'Clearable File Input', I've also used this widget on the images for the adding a product form, and it works well there.

+2. On the deployed site, an image to the blog will not display if it is not first stored in AWS.
+In order to add an image to a blog post, users have to create it on the undeployed site first, add the image used to AWS, then deploy it, and it will show.

 ## **Features to be Added**